DrrDom/rspci/README.md

-SPCI software calculates fragments contributions to an investigated property by means of interpretation of QSAR models.
+SPCI software calculates fragments contributions to a modeled property by means of interpretation of QSAR models (https://github.com/DrrDom/spci).
 This package helps to analyze and visualize contributions.

 # How to install